All Episodes

 What is yours?

-Uh I I I listen to you a lot.
+I listen to you a lot.

-I read the Wall Street Journal, I read the Financial Times, and in reading about Russia, it it I I the billionaires, I think, are the ones the the oil heirs and the other oligarchs in Russia are I think the ones who have benefited the most.
+And in reading about Russia, the billionaires, I think, are the ones, the oil bills and the other oligarchs in Russia are, I think, the ones who have benefited the most.

-Well, it always was.
+Oh, it always was.

-The infrastructure's the infrastructure is extremely, you know, decrept.
+The infrastructure is extremely decrept.

-And I I just think that they rely very heavily on the petrodollars just to keep their country running on a day-to-day basis.
+And I just think that they rely very heavily on the petrodollars just to keep their country running on a day-to-day basis.

-And I don't think that they have a lot of reserves, which is why I felt that we could bring more pressure to bear, even if we did something like say that the West still takes their oil, but they we say something, and maybe this is too extreme, but say something like, Well, we're going to put the payments that we owe you in reserve, and we're not actually um going to be submitting them right now.
+Even if we did something like say that the West still takes their oil, but we say something, and maybe this is too extreme, but say something like, well, we're going to put the payments that we owe you in reserve, and we're not actually going to be submitting them right now.

 And nobody else is.

-And there's no question that they're trying to re-establish that that Putin is in the same way.
+And there's no question that they're trying to reestablish that, that Putin is in the same way.

 And he may never even live in it.

-They're just they're invading us here, Sterdley.
+They're invading us here, Sterdley.

 They haven't closed yet.